Jharkhand: Paintings

-The Sohrai and Khovar painting is a mural art form practiced by women.
+Sohrai and Khovar painting is a mural art form practised by women.
 Sohrai painting is traditionally done at the Sohrai harvest festival, while Khovar painting is done at weddings.

 Tattoo

 The tattoo making tradition of Godna is an essential part of local tradition.

 Cinema

-Jharkhand produce many films in regional and Tribal languages including Nagpuri, Khortha, Santali, Ho and Kurukh.
-Film industry in state of Jharkhand is known as Jhollywood.
+Jharkhand produces many films in regional and Tribal languages including Nagpuri, Khortha, Santali, Ho, and Kurukh.
+The film industry in the state of Jharkhand is known as Jhollywood.

 Media

-There are some television channel, newspapers and radio which operates in Jharkhand.
-DD Jharkhand is important Channel in Jharkhand.
-All India Radio also operates from Ranchi.
+There are some television channels, newspapers, and radio stations which operate in Jharkhand.
+DD Jharkhand is an important channel in Jharkhand.
+All India Radio operates from Ranchi.

-Hindustan, Dainik Jagran, Sokal Sokal, Prabhat Khabar, Ranchi Express are some of the Hindi newspapers and The Times of India, Hindustan Times, Navbharat Times, The Pioneer, The Telegraph are some English newspapers in Jharkhand.
+Hindustan, Dainik Jagran, Sokal Sokal, Prabhat Khabar, and Ranchi Express are some of the Hindi newspapers and The Hindu, The Times of India, Hindustan Times, Navbharat Times, The Pioneer, and The Telegraph are some English newspapers in Jharkhand.